On the quotient quantum graph with respect to the regular representation: Preliminaries

 One can collect all the vertex conditions into a matrix in the following way.
-Let us define the operators $ \gamma_{D}, \gamma_{N}:H^{2}\left( \Gamma \right)\longrightarrow \mathbb{C}^{2|E|} $\\
+Let us define the operators $ \gamma_{D}, \gamma_{N}:H^{2}\left( \Gamma \right)\longrightarrow \mathbb{C}^{2|E|} $

-$ \gamma_{D}\left( f \right)= $, $ \gamma_{N}\left( f\right)= $\\ for all $ f \in H^{2}\left( \Gamma \right) $, where $ f_{e_{i}}=f|_{e_{i}} $.
+for all $ f \in H^{2}\left( \Gamma \right) $ where $ f_{e_{i}}=f|_{e_{i}} $.
 Then, we can represent all vertex conditions with a single equation

 where $ A $ and $ B $ are $ 2|E|\times 2|E| $ matrices.
 The Hamiltonian is defined for all $ f \in H^{2}\left( \Gamma \right) $ such that (\ref{q1}) is satisfied.
-This operator is selfadjoint iff $ Rank \left( A \mid B \right)=|E| $ and $ AB^{*} $ is selfadjoint \cite{kos}.
+This operator is selfadjoint iff $ Rank \left( A \mid B \right)=|E| $ and $ AB^{*} $ is selfadjoint \cite{kos} where $ A^{*} $ denotes the adjoint of the matrix $ A $.
 The metric graph $ \Gamma $ together with the Hamiltonian and vertex conditions given by \eqref{q1} is called a quantum graph.
 To sum it up, a quantum graph is a metric graph with an operator (Hamiltonian) defined on it and the vertex conditions given at each vertex.
 More information about quantum graphs can be found in \cite{ber, berkuc, gnusmi,kuc, mug}.